scale-it/algo-builder/docs/py-teal.md

 - If we have to deploy same contract multiple times with only difference of initialization variables, we will have to change the variables in PyTeal code everytime we deploy it.
 - To solve this problem we have introduced a support for passing `external parameters`.
 - Deployer functions(`loadLogic`, `fundLsig`, `deploySSC`) take one extra optional argument: a smart contract parameters object(`scInitParam`).
 This argument is passed to PyTEAL script.
-- Parameter objects are part of hash.
-So if we change parameters, we may need to redeploy the smart contract.
+- Changing parameters will change a generated TEAL code.
+Hence it the Delegated Signature or Smart Contract address will be different and we may need to redeploy it.
 ### Usage

 To use this feature, you can pass an external parameter object in a deployment script: